Grossmünster: Architecture

-The twin towers of the Grossmünster are regarded as perhaps the most recognized landmark in Zürich.
+The twin towers of the Grossmünster are regarded as perhaps the most recognized landmark in Zurich.
 Architecturally, the church is considered Romanesque in style and thus a part of the first pan-European architectural trend since Imperial Roman architecture.
 In keeping with the Romanesque architectural style, Grossmünster offers a great carved portal featuring medieval columns with grotesques adorning the capitals.
 A Romanesque crypt dates to the 11th and 13th centuries.

 Bollinger Sandstein was used for the construction.
 The two towers were first erected between 1487 and 1492.
 Originally, they had high wooden steeples, which were destroyed by fire in 1763, following which the present neo-Gothic tops were added (completed 1787).
 Richard Wagner is known to have mocked the church's appearance as that of two pepper dispensers.
 The church now features modern stained-glass windows by Swiss artist Augusto Giacometti added in 1932.
 Ornate bronze doors in the north and south portals by Otto Münch were added in 1935 and 1950.

 The church houses a Reformation museum in the cloister.
 The annex to the cloister houses the theological school of the University of Zurich.